 4. How do we get there?

 1. Where are we now?
-We have a way to show the current state of affairs when it comes to visibility in the SERP, traffic, conversions, and so on.
+The current state of affairs when it comes to visibility in the SERP, traffic, conversions, and so on.

 2. How did we get here?
-We have trended reports that show how something came to be where it is.
+Trended reports show how something came to be where it is.
 Rankings, traffic, year-over-year - these trended reports are bound by time to display the start (where are we now?) and the journey (how did we get here?).

 3. Where do we want to be?
-Compare your share of voice of rankings, estimated traffic, search visibility and more against your competitors to show you who is out-performing you from a competitive standpoint.
+Compare your share of voice of rankings, estimated traffic, search visibility, and more against your competitors to see who is outperforming you from a competitive standpoint.

 4. How do we get there?
 Actionable Insights, or client-created tasks, are a great way to highlight how we plan to get where we want to be.